team-mitochondria/easyStay/README.md

 A dapp to provide easy one-click booking of hotels, and lounges available in different places of the world.
 No matter where you want to go, we will plan a beautiful stay for you and your family.
 You can book your reservations through Metamask, Wallet connect, Trust Wallet crypto wallets with maximum security.
-Our Dapp is build on Moralis which offers maximum security so that no one can temper with the data.
+Our Dapp is built on Moralis which is a Web3 development operating system and we have used its database and api service.

 ---